-Enter the world of ancient Morocco on this journey through the imperial cities of Rabat, Meknes, Fes and Marrakech.
-We explore colourful souks, walk through gorges in the towering Atlas Mountains and discover desert oases, with the option of spending a night in the desert.
-We enjoy time with the locals as we travel through the land of Berbers and to the beautiful Atlantic coast where we relax in the tranquil port town of Essaouira.
+Enter the world of ancient Morocco on this journey through the country's imperial cities; Rabat, Meknes, Fes and Marrakech.
+Travel through the mountainous land of Berbers and to the edge of Africa where we relax in the tranquil port town of Essaouira.